Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 - Medication to prevent or treat altitude illness, if needed

-- Prescription glasses/contacts for people who wear corrective lenses (consider packing an extra pair of each in case lenses are damaged)
+- Prescription glasses/contact lenses (consider packing an extra pair of each in case lenses are damaged)

-- Epinephrine auto-injectors* (such as an EpiPen 2-Pak), especially if history of severe allergic reaction or anaphylaxis; smaller-dose packages are available for children
+- Epinephrine auto-injectors2 (such as an EpiPen 2-Pak), especially if history of severe allergic reaction or anaphylaxis; smaller-dose packages are available for children

 - Diabetes testing supplies and insulin

-- Needles or syringes, if needed, such as for people with diabetes.
+- Needles or syringes, if needed for injectable medication.
 Needles and syringes can be difficult to purchase in some locations, so take more than what is needed for the length of the trip.
-(These items will require a letter from the prescribing physician on letterhead stationery.)
+(These items will require a letter from the prescribing clinician on letterhead stationery.)

 - Medical alert bracelet or necklace